PuffinWare/spark-lib/temp/README.md

 The TMP3x series temp sensors are a little flaky and jump around a little, even with a small cap between the data pin and ground.
 The *numReadings* value will control how many readings, each taken *delay* millis apart, will be collected to generate an average.
-Values will be returned even before the full *numReadings* was reached.
+Values will be returned even before the full *numReadings* has been reached.

 #### Code Example
 ```